torognes/vsearch/man/commands/fragments/option_threads_not_multithreaded.md

 `--threads` *positive non-null integer*
-: Command is not multithreaded.
-Option `--threads` is accepted but has no effect.
+: Command is not multithreaded, option has no effect.